Ferrie Bodde

-Ferrie Bodde (born 5 May 1982 in Delft) is a Dutch former footballer who played as a midfielder.
+Ferrie Bodde (born 5 May 1982) is a Dutch former footballer who played as a midfielder.
 He is currently a coach at Eredivisie team ADO Den Haag.

 Career

 ADO Den Haag

 Bodde started his senior career with Dutch side ADO Den Haag, signing professional forms with them in July 2000 at the age of 18.
 Bodde spent seven years with the club, playing over 150 games and scoring ten goals.
 On 13 June 2007, Bodde signed for Swansea City for an initial fee of £50,000, rising to £85,000 if the club were promoted.
 They also negotiated a clause which would see 50% of any profit on a future transfer return to Den Haag.